 Believe it or not, 2014 is quickly coming to an end.
 It doesn't seem possible, does it?
 If you're like many L&D leaders, now is the time you're looking at your annual department budget, and quickly trying to spend some of your allocated dollars, so you don't have to hear this: "If you didn't need … Continue reading What To Do With Those 2014 Professional Development Budget Dollars?

-During the interview and selection process, is can be easy for a hiring manager or company to forget that the new employee is interviewing the company, manager and team just as much as the company is looking for the best candidate for the job.
-Recruiters, HR leaders and managers spend so much time narrowing a competitive … Continue reading Hiring Managers: These 5 Questions Are On Your New Employee’s Mind (so prepare for them!)
+During the interview and selection process, it can be easy for a hiring manager or company to forget that the new employee is interviewing the company, manager and team just as much as the company is looking for the best candidate for the job.
+Recruiters, HR leaders and managers spend so much time narrowing a … Continue reading Hiring Managers: These 5 Questions Are On Your New Employee’s Mind (so prepare for them!)

 Thanksgiving has always been my favorite holiday.
 A day to spend with loved ones, eating all kinds of deliciousness, and simply taking time to reflect on what matters most.
 I can't think of anything better!
 This year, I've been particularly astute to the idea of change.
 Whether professional or personal, it seems that change has … Continue reading How to be Thankful for Change